kiliwarmuth/pos-energy-blueprint-experiment/README.md

 - Each **user** has their own folder.
 - Each **run** (submission) is stored in a timestamped subfolder.
 - Each run must contain:
-  - an `energy/` folder with 4 plots about measured energy consumption
+  - an `energy/` folder with 4 plots of the measured energy consumption
   - a `manifest.json` summarizing metadata about the run

+---

 ### `manifest.json` contents

 The manifest describes one run and contains:

 - `run_id` — unique identifier for the run
-- `author` — name, handle, ORCID, affiliation
+- `author` — user information (name, handle, ORCID, affiliation)
 - `processor[]` — hardware info (vendor, model, cores, threads …)
-- `threading_enabled` — whether SMT/HT was active
+- `threading_enabled` — whether SMT/HyperThreading was active
-- `metrics` — key energy values (avg power, peak power, energy in Wh)
+- `metrics` — key energy values (avg power, peak power, total energy in Wh)
 - `zenodo_html` — deposition link (if published to Zenodo)
 - `created` — timestamp of the run

+---

 ## Scripts